Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Tissot was established as early as 1853 by a father-son duo Charles-Felicien and Charles-Emile Tissot in the Jura region of Switzerland.
 At the end of World War I, the brand became a manufacturing company that produced its movements and parts, as opposed to the previous approach of assembling different producers’ pieces.

 After successful decades in the business, Tissot faced difficult times that arose from the Great Depression.
 For better coping with the crisis, a significant partnership was formed in 1930 with another Swiss manufacturer, Omega.
-SSIH (Societe Suisse pour l’Industrie Horlogere) became the cornerstone for the birth of Swatch Group more than a half a century later.
+SSIH (Societe Suisse pour l’Industrie Horlogere) became the cornerstone for the birth of Swatch Group more than half a century later.

 The post-World War II period was monumental for Tissot.
 It shaped the reputation the brand possesses these days when intelligent marketing and specialization techniques brought worldwide attention.